The 34 Gallery is an International Mental Health Arts Initiative!

 The Call to Action

 The 34 Gallery invites artists to join our creative community to help reduce global rates of suicide, depression, PTSD and other mental health issues among youth and adults.
-This month, we are particularly interested in works related to stress, anxiety, depression, and post-traumatic stress disorder (PTSD) caused by economic hardship and/or a lack of personal safe spaces.
+This month, we are particularly interested in works by artists who reduce mental health distress through self-care with the assistance of pets, guide/therapy animals and the natural world.

 Theme

-Our June Open Call, “Home," has been created by our 34 Gallery Team to generate discussion on positive safe spaces where we feel authentically ourselves.
-Previous Winners can be found on the Open Calls Page.
+Our July Open Call, “Animalia," has been created by our 34 Gallery Art Advisor Lawrence W. Lee to generate discussion on emotions that often defy words.
+Previous Winners can be found on the Open Calls page of our website.
 Our initiative aims to channel the power of art to explore monthly mental health themes through art therapy.

 Requirements

-Email up to 3 artworks or poems by May 30th to submissions@34Gallery.org.
+Requirements: Submit up to 3 artworks or poems by June 27th to submissions@34gallery.org.
 Include the following questions in your cover letter:

 • Your artist name, artwork titles, and website/social media links.